-Man oh man, I didn’t see this season of my life coming when I left my cushy (read: emotionally unhealthy) job in D.C. to go to grad school.
-I naively believed that life would kind of just smooth out and settle as I got older (plot twist: Nahh B).
-I thought that after school I would live an exciting (mediocre) life working for a massive corporate communications firm handling branding or corporate social responsibility or some other thing.
+Man oh man, I didn’t see this season of my life coming when I left my cushy—read: emotionally unhealthy—job in D.C. to go to grad school.
+I naively believed that life would kind of just smooth out and settle as I got older.
+I thought that after graduating I would live an exciting but stable life working for a massive corporate communications firm handling branding or corporate social responsibility or some other thing.

 But then the craziest thing happened, I fell in love with food and storytelling.

-I reallllllly underestimated just how hard charting your own careerpath can be.
-It’s lonely, financially/emotionally depleting, and even if you work your ass off there is no guarantee of success.
-I haven’t even mentioned how your own mind becomes your worse enemy and challenges you at every step.
-I never realized that I really am my own worst enemy.
+I underestimated just how hard charting your own career path is.
+It’s lonely, financially/emotionally depleting and even if you work your ass off, there is no guarantee of success.
+I haven’t even mentioned how your own mind becomes your worst enemy and challenges you at every step.
+I never realized that I truly am my harshest critic.

-I’m constantly wracked with the idea that I’m just not good enough; my ideas aren’t good enough, I’m not smart enough, I’m not cutting edge enough and I’m a shitty writer.
-My biggest fear as of late is that I’ll be underemployed for the rest of my life (insert me screaming and manically laughing at the same damn time).
+I’m constantly wracked with the idea that I’m just not good enough.
+My ideas aren’t good enough, I’m not smart enough, I’m not cutting edge enough and on top of all that, I’m a shitty writer.
+My biggest fear as of late is that I’ll be underemployed for the rest of my life (insert me screaming internally).

-I’m not hustling enough.
-I’m not killing myself everyday working 40+ hours at my current job and then coming home to continue working another billion hours on networking, job applications, and my blog (and almost assuredly a full mental breakdown) so clearly I don’t want this enough.
+And right smack in the middle of this meltdown is where my guilt kicks in, which as you can imagine is just great.
+Guilt likes to tell me that I’m not hustling enough.
+I’m not killing myself everyday working 40+ hours at my current job and then coming home to continue working another billion hours on networking, job applications, and this website.
+If I’m not working full steam ahead towards mental and physical exhaustion then clearly I don’t want to succeed.

-Ugh, just thinking about all of this makes me tired.
+Ugh, just thinking about all of this makes me sleepy.

 No one has the exact life they want, least of all me.
 All you see of my life is what I allow.
 All you see of anyone’s life is what they allow.
-I want to let you know that where ever you are in life, especially when it seems like you’re falling apart, you’re right where you need to be.
-Judging your life against what you see happening on other people’s Instagram feeds, blog posts, or even in “real” life is a recipe for DISASTER.
+I suppose all I really want to say is that wherever you are in life, especially when it seems like you’re falling apart, you’re right where you need to be.
+Judging your life against what you see happening on other people’s social media feeds, blogs, or even in “real” life is a recipe for DISASTER.

-You never know what someone else is going through and I’d bet you my future full-time job salary of $80k, (gotta speak things into existence yas Jesussss I receive it!!!!) if you knew what was really going on in someone else’s life, you wouldn’t trade them for all the tea in China.
+You never know what someone else is going through and I’d bet my last glass of whiskey that if you knew the truth you wouldn’t trade places with them for all the tea in China.